PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Task 5.a:** Relationship between RM tools and use of chemicals[^1]
+- **Task 5.a:** Relationship between RM tools and use of chemicals
-- **Task 5.b:** Identification of behavioural drivers of farmers' involvement in contract farming[^1]
+- **Task 5.b:** Identification of behavioural drivers of farmers' involvement in contract farming
-- **Task 5.c:** Assessment of the potential impact of innovative RM tools at farm level[^1]
+- **Task 5.c:** Assessment of the potential impact of innovative RM tools at farm level
-- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies, Others[^1]
+- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies, Others

 ### Description:

-This work package investigates the interaction between risk management tools and agricultural policy objectives, particularly the relationship between chemical use reduction and risk management[^1].
-It examines contract farming as a risk reduction mechanism and uses PMP models to simulate impacts of innovative RM tools on farm production choices and economic performance[^1].
+This work package investigates the interaction between risk management tools and agricultural policy objectives, particularly the relationship between chemical use reduction and risk management.
+It examines contract farming as a risk reduction mechanism and uses PMP models to simulate impacts of innovative RM tools on farm production choices and economic performance.

 ---